jjvanzon/Circular-Language-Spec/spec/objects/objects.md

 Conclusion
 ----------

-So far this description, of different situations of programming with *objects*, and how they might look in the *Circular language*.
+So far this description, of different situations of programming with *objects*, and how they might look in a *Circular* diagram.

 [back](../../)